-Something very strange happened in the late 80s – Nissan, a company not particularly known for a maverick approach to design, announced the arrival of a range of retro cars for the Japanese market.
+Something very strange happened in the late 80s.
+A company not particularly known for a maverick approach to design, announced the arrival of a range of retro cars for the Japanese market.
+Yes, we welcomed in Nissan’s retro car range.

 There were 4 in all, known as the Pike series of vehicles.
 These were the now commonly-known Figaro, plus lesser-known retro vehicles called the Pao, Be-1 and the S-Cargo (van).
 All had incredible retro styling, from the outer design to the interiors and equipment contained – even the retro stereos have a 60s space age look about them.
 However, the engines were very of their day – featuring automatic transmissions and primarily based on the Nissan Micra, meaning spares were easy to get hold of.